indico/indico/docs/source/config/settings.rst

     the next 24 hours.
 Setting the rate limit to ``None`` disables it.

     Default: ``'2 per hour; 5 per day'``

+.. data:: SIGNUP_RATE_LIMIT_EMAIL

+    Applies a rate limit to sending verification emails in signup attempts after the IP-based rate limiting :data:`SIGNUP_RATE_LIMIT` has been exceeded.
+This setting can be used to prevent well behaving users from being locked out by a brute-force attack behind a NAT or proxy.

+    Default: ``None``

 .. data:: EXTERNAL_REGISTRATION_URL